jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task4.md

 ensuring that objects of this class always remain in some valid state.

 Let us explain this on the example of the `Scene` class.
-Among other things, this class is responsible for keeping on the game objects appearing on the scene.
+Among other things, this class is responsible for storing the game objects appearing on the scene.
 One useful invariant that `Scene` class may enforce is that all of its game objects are lay within the scene's borders.
 But if the `GameObject` class provides a `public` method to change object's position (i.e. `setPosition`), then the `Scene` object has no means to guarantee this property.